Complex care at home: What it is and who qualifies

 Can I get funding for complex care?

-People in England and Wales may be eligible for NHS Continuing Healthcare (CHC) funding.
 To access CHC, a GP or healthcare professional submits a referral.
-A multidisciplinary team (MDT) – including nurses, doctors, social workers and mental health professionals – assesses the individual.
+A multidisciplinary team (MDT) – including nurses, doctors, social workers, and mental health professionals – assesses the individual using a detailed CHC decision support tool that evaluates areas such as communication, mobility, cognition, and breathing.

-How Hometouch can help provide complex care
+How Hometouch provides complex care at home

 For healthcare professionals